 Simply, the legal system, its parts, that a citizen group would over-see and manage, be the power over each activity of the legal system, and deciding, choosing how each part would do what needs …show more content…

-would be a lesser to the state governments.
+The rock of 1776, the Articles of Confederation had a core objective, one guarantee: that a central authority would not be the power, that a federal govt. would be a lesser to the state governments.
 Federal politicians would not have the power to tell the states what to do, control the states or “We the People.”
 They could not force taxes, laws or anything else, unless they had our agreement, permission.
 The federal govt. could not force anything, policies and agendas, nor opinions.

 There were many who did not want to revolt, did not want to lose their statute, connections and unfair advantages they had with the British, to …show more content…

 to the power of a central authority, hence a new royalty, governmental royalty.
 Thus the scheming began to get the federal govt. power, ability, bring back a powerful, dominant central authority.

 Thus began the scheming to get rid of The Articles by federal politicians and their big money friends, for a replacement, which came to be the Constitution.
 While the Constitution does not give full power to the feds, it did one big thing: killed and The Articles, and made the state governments peons to the federal govt., which was the only reason for the Constitution.

 That is the reason why ‘they,’ federal politicians wanted to kill The Articles, as that would be the only way to destroy 1776, reverse America becoming “of, by and for the people” and government being subservient to “of, by and for the people”